meltingscales/2019-team-07f/server/README.md

       username: root
       password: password

+  [Here's a guide](https://dev.mysql.com/doc/refman/8.0/en/resetting-permissions.html) on how to change passwords in MySQL.

   Then, there will be setup scripts under `/server/src/main/resources/*.sql`.
   Run those scripts. <!-- TODO Remove this manual step.
 I (-H) tried. -->